Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

   - Once the master branch has been selected, this deployed my project to the URL below.

 The live link can be found here - https://rozwelch.github.io/kids-bookclub1/index.html

+### Project Creation
+The project was created in Git Hub using the Code Institute template.

+The following commands were used throughout the project:

+* git add . - This command was used to add files to the staging area before commiting.
+* git commit -m "I add commit message here" - This command was used to to commit changes to the local repository.
+* git push - This command is used to push all commited changes to the GitHub repository.

+### Run Locally
+1. Navigate to the GitHub [Repository:](https://github.com/RozWelch/kids-bookclub1)
+1. Click the Code drop down menu.
+1. Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+1. Open your developement editor of choice and open a terminal window in a directory of your choice.
+1. Use the 'git clone' command in terminal followed by the copied git URL.
+1. A clone of the project will be created locally on your machine.

 ## Credits